scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 A TRC can have the following states:

 - Valid: The validity period of a TRC is defined in the TRC itself, in the `validity` field (see [](#validity)).
 A TRC is considered valid if the current time falls within its validity period.
 - Active: An active TRC is a valid TRC that can be used for verifying certificate signatures.
-This is either the latest TRC or the predecessor TRC, if it is still in its grace period (as defined in the `gracePeriod` field of the new TRC, see [](#grace)).
+This is either the latest TRC or the predecessor TRC if it is still in its grace period (as defined in the `gracePeriod` field of the new TRC, see [](#grace)).
 No more than two TRCs can be active at the same time for any ISD.

 {{figure-2}} shows the content of both a base/initial TRC, the changes made with the first regular update to the base TRC.
 All elements of the TRC is detailed in the following subsections.